Rheinmetall AG

 Who are the main competitors of Rheinmetall AG?

-• Lockheed Martin Corporation (LMT.NYSE)
+• Lockheed Martin Corp.
+(LMT.NYSE)

 These competitors influence pricing power, growth opportunities and relative valuation.